 - 1 14.5 oz can beef broth

 - Additional water as needed to cover the brats

-- Build your brat with a hotdog bun, topped with a brat, sauerkraut and german mustard.
+- Build your Wisconsin beer brats starting with hotdog bun, topped with a brat, sauerkraut and german mustard.
 Enjoy!

 It was January 30th, 1994 - Super Bowl Sunday.
 It was moving day and I was moving from San Clemente, CA to Manitowoc, WI.

 When I stepped on the plane it was 80 in Southern California - when I deplaned in Milwaukee Wisconsin it was 7.
 Pretty sure the windchill was -20 below zero.
 Hence my introduction to Wisconsin!